lehitoskin/ivy/README.md

 - Once you have loaded an image, you can view all the other images in the same folder, cycling through the image files by either clicking on the arrow buttons or hitting the arrow keys.
+Pressing the home or end keys will take you to the first and last images available respectively.

 - If you want to view images from disparate locations, Ivy can also create a temporary collection, so that you only cycle through the set of images that